OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Casting_Mechanics_System.md

 ```

 #### Power Cost Modifiers

+**Game Rule Summary**: Several special abilities can modify mana costs.
+Quick Cast always doubles the cost, while certain realm abilities like Valhalla's Blessing or Fungal Union can occasionally make spells free.
+Some Warlock secondary spells are always free when used in combination with primary spells.

 1. **Quick Cast**: Doubles power cost
 2. **Valhalla's Blessing**: 75% chance of 0 cost
 3. **Fungal Union**: 50% chance of 0 cost